AshleyMoni/evil-sneak/README.md

 evil-sneak
 ==========

-Emulation of vim-sneak for emacs' evil-mode
+Emulation of vim-sneak for emacs' evil-mode.

+It's very much a work in progress at the moment, and ridiculously unpolished.
+Not to mention buggy.